 Consider the Human Spaceflight Laboratory at the Florida Institute of Technology.
 The Lab is helping develop Federal Aviation Administration guidelines for safer commercial spaceflight.
 By using human-centered design – and rigorous testing with a 500-pound simulator for human subjects – they anticipate various risks.

 “There’s not a lot of incentive for commercial companies to spend money and time thinking about human factors,” says Ondrej Doule, Founder and Director of the Human Spaceflight Laboratory.
-Doule is also our Subject Matter Expert at Experience to Lead’s Launch Point Leadership Experience.
+Doule is also our Subject Matter Expert at our Launch Point Leadership Experience.

 Your end product might not be as high-risk as spaceflight.
 But you can certainly minimize risk for leadership processes by following the design thinking methodology.
 Therefore, when you get to the high-stakes environment, you’ve already identified and addressed the potentially high-risk problems.